Quantum optics in MATLAB: Dissipative atom-field dynamics

 \section{Dissipative atom-field dynamics}

 Complete isolation of a system from its surrounding is not possible.
-Interaction between a system and its surrounding (environment) leads to a dissipative dynamics of the system.
-There are several approaches for studying the effect of dissipation on quantum systems.
-Among them, the Lindblad master equation and Monte-Carlo wavefunction method are the most used approaches in quantum optics.
+Interaction between a system and the environment leads to a dissipative dynamics of the system.
+There are several approaches for incorporating dissipation in quantum systems.
+Among them, the Lindblad master equation and Monte-Carlo wavefunction method are the most used approaches in quantum optics that we discuss here.